FrozenRidge/mongolab-meteor-leadcapture-app/README.md

 ## Blog Post

-The blog post describing the app is at the [MongoLab blog](http://blog.mongolab.com/foo)
+A blog post with a detailed walkthrough of the app is at the [MongoLab blog](http://blog.mongolab.com/foo)